crushingCodes/APP-Screenshots-Batch-Generate/readme.md

 The first version in progress focuses on android and ios.
 The original version will run primarily as a web app using Javascript.

-### Insructions
+### Instructions
 The Codepen can be found below:

 [Checkout the Codepen](https://codepen.io/crushingcodes/pen/bZRpKJ#)

 #### Currently Working
-Upload one picture and you can output default size for iphone 5.5inch screenshot size in a zip.
+Upload one picture and you can output default size for iPhone 5.5inch screenshot size in a zip.